 ⋅ An opportunity to seek to have the records amended (see the Student Handbook for this procedure)

 ⋅ Variable control over the disclosure of information from the records

-The Parent Handbook is an essential resource for all Northeastern parents and families.
-To learn more information about university guidelines, procedures, on-campus offices, and more, please review the 2016-2017 Parent Handbook.
+The Family Handbook is an essential resource for all Northeastern parents and families.
+To learn more information about university guidelines, procedures, on-campus offices, and more, please review the 2020 Family Handbook.

 The Student Handbook contains essential information about life at Northeastern.
 In addition to important policies and regulations that students are expected to know, this handbook contains information on many available university resources.